dwyl/phoenix-liveview-counter-tutorial/README.md

    Notice that since we populate the socket's state in the `mount/3` callback, and compute the Presence there, we need to remove the connected client from the joins in the `handle_info` callback.
-   We use `Map.delete` to remove the client from the joins.
+   We use `Map.pop/3` to remove the client from the joins (note: `Math.pop/3` returns a default map we parse in if `key` is not present in the map).
    This works because the client is identified by the socket's `id` and Presence process returns a map whose key value is the `socket.id`.
-3. We publish the additional data to the client in `render`
+4. We publish the additional data to the client in `render`

 ```diff
 defmodule CounterWeb.Counter do